justin-mohr/old-website/README.md

  <font size="+1"> Hello!
-I am a 5th year Finance PhD Student at the Univeristy of Illinois.
-I will be on the job market next year.
+I am a Finance PhD Student at the University of Illinois.
+I am on the job market this year.
 My CV is linked <a href="https://www.dropbox.com/s/doov4krxe890nd9/vita2022.pdf?dl=0">here.</a> </font>
  <br>

 ## Working Papers: